-ALTHOUGH NOT AN EVENT OPEN TO THE PUBLIC, Penn SSPF is proud to announce that our Summer Institute on Inequality will run from June 17 through June 26.
-This program furthers SSPF’s mission of fostering policy-relevant scholarship at every stage of development by helping graduate students in the predissertation phase of their work to discover new topics and refine their research goals.
-After having received over 140 applications, representing more than 60 schools from across the nation, we selected ten highly qualified students in a variety of disciplines.
+ALTHOUGH NOT AN EVENT OPEN TO THE PUBLIC, Penn SSPF is proud to host our Summer Institute on Inequality in mid-June each year.
+This program furthers SSPF’s mission of fostering policy-relevant scholarship at every stage of development by helping ten graduate students in the predissertation phase of their work to discover new topics and refine their research goals.

-Inequality was chosen as the subject of the Summer Institute both because it was a central theme in this year’s examination of the Global Economic Crisis – and indeed it is a highly relevant topic in good times and bad – and because there is such a rich body of interdisciplinary scholarship to draw from.
+Inequality was chosen as the subject of the Summer Institute both because it was a central theme in this each year's SSPF themes--the Global Economic Crisis, Immigration and Citizenship, and Poverty and Opportunity.
+Indeed it is a highly relevant topic in good times and bad, and there is such a rich body of interdisciplinary scholarship to draw from.
 The program will provide a mix of visiting speakers, seminars, and workshops featuring cutting-edge qualitative and quantitative research on a variety of topics related to inequality, including poverty, labor force participation, income and wealth disparities, the impact of race and ethnicity, spatial dynamics, educational gaps, and social and economic policies that address inequalities.
-Listed below are the faculty and students participating in the Institute, beginning with co-leaders of the Institute, Tom Sugrue and John Skrentny.

 Thomas J. Sugrue

 David Boies Professor of History and Sociology and Director of Penn SSPF, University of Pennsylvania